Demotic Egyptian script: Middle Demotic

 Ostracon with Demotic inscription.
 Ptolemaic Kingdom, c.
 305–30 BC.
 Probably from Thebes.
 It is a prayer to the god Amun to heal a man's blindness.

 Contract in Demotic writing, with signature of a witness on the verso.
 Papyrus, Ptolemaic era.

 Late Demotic

 From the beginning of Roman rule of Egypt, Demotic was progressively less used in public life.
 There are, however, a number of literary texts written in Late Demotic (c.
 30 BC – 452 AD), especially from the 1st and 2nd centuries AD, though the quantity of all Demotic texts decreased rapidly towards the end of the second century.
-In contrast to the way Latin eliminated languages in the western part of the Empire, Greek did not replace Demotic entirely.
+In contrast to the way Latin eliminated languages in the western part of the Empire, Greek did not replace Demotic Egyptian as the language of everyday communication in Egypt.
 After that, Demotic was only used for a few ostraca, subscriptions to Greek texts, mummy labels, and graffiti.
 The last dated example of the Demotic script is a graffito on the walls of the temple of Isis at Philae, dated to December 12, 452.
 The text simply reads "Petise, son of Petosiris"—who Petise was is unknown.